Unboxed-Software/solana-course/content/pda.md

 1. Provide a deterministic way to find the address of an account
 2. Authorize a program to sign on their behalf in the same way a user may sign with their private key.

 In this lesson we will focus on using PDAs to find and store data.
-We will We will discuss signing with a PDA more thoroughly in a future lesson where we cover Cross Program Invocations (CPIs).
+We will discuss signing with a PDA more thoroughly in a future lesson where we cover Cross Program Invocations (CPIs).

 ## Finding PDAs